godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-1.md

 The first month I spent on getting started and familiar with the rendering in Godot.

-Since I want to be able to help out with more rendering related tasks in the future, in places where existing code could be re-used, I am rewriting those parts myself to get a better understanding of the code.
+Since I want to be able to help out with more rendering related tasks in the future, in places where existing code could be reused, I am rewriting those parts myself to get a better understanding of the code.

 ## Roadmap